Quantum List Decoding of Classical Block Codes of Polynomially Small Rate from Quantumly Corrupted Codewords: Foundations of Quantum List Decoding

 \subsection{Classical Block Codes}

-We briefly explain classical block (error-correcting) codes, which are objects of our interest.
-Roughly speaking, a {\em code} is a set of strings of the same length over a finite alphabet $\Sigma$ and each string of a code is indexed by a message and is called a {\em codeword}.
-In this paper, we are mostly focused on a {\em family of codes}, each of which corresponds to a different message length $n$ in $\nat$.
-Such a code family is in general specified by a series $(\Sigma_n,I_n,\Gamma_n)$ of {\em message space} $\Sigma_n$, {\em index set} $I_n$, and {\em code alphabet} $\Gamma_n$ for each {\em message length} $n$ (which serves as a ``basis parameter'' in this paper).
+We briefly explain classical block (error-correcting) codes, which are key objects of our interest.
+Roughly speaking, a {\em (block) code} is a set of strings of the same length over a finite alphabet $\Sigma$ and each string of a code is indexed by a message and is called a {\em codeword}.
+In this paper, we mostly deal with a {\em family of codes}, each of which corresponds to a different message length $n$ in $\nat$.
+Such a code family can be specified in general by a series $(\Sigma_n,I_n,\Gamma_n)$ of triplets composed of {\em message space} $\Sigma_n$, {\em index set} $I_n$, and {\em code alphabet} $\Gamma_n$ for each {\em message length}\footnote{This parameter is also known as the {\em dimension} or {\em information length} of a code.} $n$ (which serves as a ``basis parameter'' in this paper).